criccomini/awesome-infra/README.md

 * [Kafka Streams](https://kafka.apache.org/documentation/streams/) - A stateful stream processing library for Kafka.
 * [Responsive](https://responsive.dev) - Responsive is the platform for developers building stateful reactive applications on the modern cloud.
 Focused on Kafka streams.
 * [RisingWave](https://risingwave.com/) - RisingWave is a distributed SQL database for stream processing.
 It consumes streaming data, performs incremental computations when new data comes in, and updates results dynamically.
 As a database system, RisingWave maintains results in its own storage so that users can access data efficiently.

+## Virtual Machines

+* [Firecracker](https://github.com/firecracker-microvm/firecracker) - Firecracker is an open source virtualization technology that is purpose-built for creating and managing secure, multi-tenant container and function-based services that provide serverless operational models.
+* [gVisor](https://github.com/google/gvisor) - gVisor is an application kernel, written in Go, that implements a substantial portion of the Linux system surface.
+* [KVM](https://linux-kvm.org/) - KVM (for Kernel-based Virtual Machine) is a full virtualization solution for Linux on x86 hardware containing virtualization extensions (Intel VT or AMD-V).
+* [QEMU](https://github.com/qemu/qemu) - QEMU is a generic and open source machine & userspace emulator and virtualizer.
+* [Virtualbox](https://www.virtualbox.org/browser/trunk - VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use.

 # Miscellaneous